datopian/portaljs-data-app-starter/README.md

-# PortalJS Observable Framework Starter
+# PortalJS Data App Starter

+Data app template for publishing dashboards and visualizations, powered by [ObservableHQ Framework](https://observablehq.com/framework/).

+## Creating dashboards and reports

-This is an [Observable Framework](https://observablehq.com/framework/) app.
+To create dashboards and reports, you have to run your data app locally.
+Note that this is this is an [Observable Framework](https://observablehq.com/framework/) app.

 To install the required dependencies, run:

 ```
 npm install